-Morgan Soffler MDSite Director, Harvard PCCM Program; Director of Simulation Research, Carl J. Shapiro Center for Medical Education and Research; Instructor in Medicine, Pulmonary, Critical Care and Sleep Medicine, Harvard Medical School, Boston, MA
+Morgan Soffler MDSite Director, Harvard PCCM Program; Director of Simulation Research, Carl J. Shapiro Center for Medical Education and Research; Assistant Professor of Medicine, Harvard Medical School, Boston, Massachusetts

 Morgan Soffler, MD, is an Assistant Professor in Medicine at Harvard Medical School and a medical intensivist and pulmonologist at Beth Israel Deaconess Medical Center (BIDMC).
 Morgan obtained her medical degree from Tufts University School of Medicine and completed her Internal Medicine training at Yale New Haven Hospital in New Haven, Connecticut.
 During her time at Yale she realized her love for teaching and spent a year as a Chief Medical Resident.
 She completed her pulmonary and critical training at the combined Harvard program at Beth Israel Deaconess Medical Center and Massachusetts General Hospital, including a year of medical education research focus.
 In addition to her clinical work, she is completed a fellowship in the Harvard Academy for medical education research and focuses her research on simulation-based medical education and simulation-based assessment.
 She currently serves as the director of simulation research at the Carl J. Shapiro Center for Medical Education and Research and has created a longitudinal fellow-level simulation curriculum through her role as fellowship site director at BIDMC.
 Morgan has served as faculty for a number of CME courses and is an active member of the American Thoracic Society’s Training Committee as well as the Section on Medical Education.